NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 The network connection policy for dial-up connections is set to enable access.

-        2.  []{#client_computers .anchor}What configuration changes do
-            you need to make on client computers to support NAP?
+        2. What configuration changes do you need to make on client computers to support NAP?

             a.
 Set the Network Access Protection Agent to Automatic.